Gamepiaynmo/CustomModel/README.md

 - refresh: Force the mod to refresh to model list when you add new models to the folder.
 - select xxx: Select the model with id xxx for the player.
 - list: List all models that the mod loaded.
 Then you can click on the message returned by the command to get the model selecting command.
+- clear: Clear the current model of the player.

 #### FAQ